rafaeltuelho/rafaeltuelho/experience.md

 ## POLITEC GLOBAL IT SERVICES
 ### System Administrator
 <sub>October 2006 - January 2009 (2 years four months) | Brasília, Distrito Federal, Brazil</sub>
-> Worked for a customer from the Federal Government.
+> I worked for a customer from the federal government.
 Responsible for maintaining the infrastructure of JavaEE applications in development, test, and production environments.
-Supporting the development team with ALM tools and helping the integration between the Dev team and the IT operations (infra).
+Supporting the development team with ALM tools and helping integrate the Dev team and the IT operations (infra).
 Application Server Admin for JBoss AS, Tomcat Web Server, and Apache Httpd Web Server.

-## Foton
+## Fóton Informática
 ### Java programmer
 <sub>March 2004 - October 2006 (2 years eight months) | Brasília, Distrito Federal, Brazil</sub>
-> Java programmer for applications and systems developed for the financial industry using JavaEE standards following the Rational Unified Process Methodology and artifacts specified using the UML.
+> Worked as a Java programmer for applications and systems developed for the financial industry using JavaEE standards following the Rational Unified Process Methodology and artifacts specified using the UML.
 In this position, I had contact with many technologies during the project